svdhoog/ETACE/docs/visualisation_scripts/readme.rst

    $ python /src/visualisation_scripts/main.py config-path

-where, config-path is the path to the folder containing the yaml files (in this git structure it is ``/FLAViz/src/visualisation_scripts/config/``)
+where, config-path is the path to the folder containing the yaml files (in this git repository's folder structure it is ``FLAViz/src/visualisation_scripts/config/``)

 Note: The module has only been tested under Unix/ Unix-like systems.
 It has not been tested for Windows and therefore there is no guarentee of proper execution for such systems.